 In the busy Shinjuku entertainment district of Tokyo, the Capsule Hotel Shinjuku 510 has 22 rooms for its female guests – on the first floor and basement.
 Its upper floors are reserved for men.
 Both genders have their own facilities and check-in areas.

 At Sanni Kanko K.K.’s property, the women’s section known as Ladies 510 was opened in 2008 and, since that time, has had a more than 80 per cent occupancy.
-The company said nearly every room is booked on the weekend.
+The company said nearly every room is booked at the weekend.

 The hotel is situated within a 10-minute walk from the bus and rail terminal hub, which allows guests the opportunity to go to concerts and other events or do a little sightseeing.